Weight Training Calories Burned Calculator

 How many calories does weight training burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of weight training.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 229 calories during 30 minutes of weight training.
+This is based on a MET value of 6 for weight training.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of weight training?

-The MET (Metabolic Equivalent of Task) value for weight training is 6.
+The default MET (Metabolic Equivalent of Task) value for weight training is 6, while the selected training style uses MET 6.
 This means weight training burns 6 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is weight training good for weight loss?

-Yes, weight training is an effective exercise for weight loss.
-With a MET value of 6, it burns a significant number of calories per session.
-A 160-lb person burns about 435 calories per hour.
+Yes, weight training can be effective for weight loss when performed intensely enough.
+With a selected MET value of 6, a 160-lb person burns about 457 calories per hour.
 Combined with a balanced diet, regular weight training can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during weight training?

 Body weight significantly impacts calorie burn during weight training.
-A 120-lb person burns about 163 calories in 30 minutes, while a 250-lb person burns approximately 340 calories in the same time.
+At the selected MET value of 6, a 120-lb person burns about 171 calories in 30 minutes, while a 250-lb person burns approximately 357 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does weight training work?